get-glu/glu/docs/guides/gitops-overview.md

 This will have triggered a promotion to take place.
 In this particular example, this will have updated a manifest in our forked Git repository.
 Try navigating in your browser to your forked repository in GitHub.
-You should see a new commit labelled `Update production`.
+You should see a new commit labeled `Update production`.
 Clicking on this, you should see a git patch similar to the following.

 <img src="/images/guides/gitops-pipeline/git-diff-production.png" alt="Git patch to production deployment manifest" />